aaronshaver/gpt-personas-microblog-simulator/README.md

 * `./world/tone.txt`
 * `./world/users/*.txt`

 to create your own setting, tone, and characters.

-Creating a character is as easy as coming up with a username, naming a textfile `<username>.txt`, and filling in your own content.
+Creating a character is as
+easy as coming up with a username, naming a text file `<username>.txt`, and filling in your own content.
 The setting and tone are likewise easy.

 **Caution:** you may change the text in `./world/rules.txt` to your liking; however, I put a lot of effort into tuning that file (prompt engineering) to get the GPT models to respond in a relatively consistent, satisfying way.
-Just keep in mind that any changes to this file might result in drastically different behavior from the stock behavior for this project.
+Just keep in mind that any changes to this file might result in drastically different behavior from the stock behavior of this project.

+## Architecture diagram

+Aaron: fill this out later ;-)